u-m-i/drawapp/README.md

 - Make undo over each operation
 - Improve spray can density and style
-- Allow to save project and to export
+- Allow to save project
+- Allow to export to different formats
+- Allow white as alpha
 - Allow to make 3D figures
+- Create shortcuts and also configurable ones

 ## Planning

 ### Task 1: Choose a design pattern

 To allow the code to be extensible and comprehensible it is necessary to choose a structure on which to base anything upon.

+#### Exporting and Saving

+Export: Choose between different images formats and save the current canvas, including some settings for the alpha in case the PNG format is elected.

+Saving: Save the project with its name, its sub-layers and all its properties.

 ### Task 2: Create the appropiate classes